This article will discuss the many benefits of DRIP investing for both the investor and the companies that establish Dividend Reinvestment Plans.

 What is DRIP Investing?

 DRIP investing is a way for investors to bypass brokerages and invest in a company directly through a self-administered dividend reinvestment scheme.
-DRIPs are established to enable investors to constantly grow their investment and reinvest any earned dividends back into the company to purchase more shares.
+DRIPs enable investors to constantly grow their investment and reinvest any earned dividends into the company to purchase more shares.

 Cash Dividend vs. Dividend Reinvestment Plans